iterative/dvc.org/static/docs/commands-reference/repro.md

         -f, --force           Reproduce even if dependencies were not changed.
         -s, --single-item     Reproduce only single data item without recursive dependencies check.
-        -c CWD, --cwd CWD     Directory to reproduce from.
+        -c CWD, --cwd CWD     Directory within your project to reproduce from.
         -m, --metrics         Show metrics after reproduction
         --dry                 Only print the commands that would be executed without actually executing.